Jane Fonda and Ted Turner were refused service in a restaurant run by a Vietnam War veteran.

 “If you’re ever in a situation where you’re not getting served or you can’t get what you need, just cry,” she recommends.
 Fonda, who attended the Goodwill Games in Russia with her husband, Ted Turner, said she tried the crying game when an elevator operator in Moscow was too busy reading a letter to take her upstairs, and once again when she couldn’t get served in a restaurant.
 Worked every time.

-Specifically, the folks at Sir Scott’s Oasis Steakhouse in Manhattan, Montana, where most versions of this e-mail claim the incident occurred, tell us that although Jane Fonda has indeed been in their restaurant, she simply said she had to leave when she was told how long the wait was — there were no indignant “Do you know who I am?” histrionics on Ms. Fonda’s part, nor was the owner summoned to deliver a defiant “You’re never eating in my restaurant!” put-down.
+Specifically, the folks at Sir Scott’s Oasis Steakhouse in Manhattan, Montana, where most versions of this e-mail claim the incident occurred, told us that although Jane Fonda had indeed been in their restaurant, she simply said she had to leave when she was told how long the wait was — Ms. Fonda engaged in no indignant “Do you know who I am?” histrionics, nor did she summon the owner to deliver a defiant “You’re never eating in my restaurant!” put-down.

 Self-important celebrity tales are nothing new; they’re a common way of capturing by way of a fable how society feels about particular media darlings who have earned condemnation by their insufferable acts.
 Another example of the genre is the legend which attached to cooking queen Martha Stewart, who supposedly also tried her hand at the “Do you know who I am?” game with deservedly disastrous results.
 But no matter how the tale is framed or whom it features, its underlying purpose is to convey by way of story-telling a society’s opinion about someone it doesn’t like.

-In October 2004, as the Presidential race heated up, this story resurfaced as a John and Teresa Kerry anecdote:
+In October 2004, as that year’s presidential race heated up, this story resurfaced as a John and Teresa Kerry anecdote:

 The radio station America FM was doing one of their “Is anyone listening” bits this morning.
 This first one was, “Ever have a celebrity pull up and say ‘Do you know who I am?’ routine.”A woman called in and said that several months back, while visiting her cattle rancher uncle in Billings, MT., they had occasion to go to dinner at a restaurant that does not take reservations.
 The wait was about 45 minutes.
 Lots of other rancher types and their spouses were already waiting.
 In comes John Kerry and Teresa Heinz Kerry.
 They wanted a table.
 The hostess says they’ll have to wait about 45 minutes.